Merkoba/Hue/configuration.md

 "default_title"
 >The default tab title of a room.
 This appears before the room information has been gathered to set the first title.

-"login_title"
->The title of the login page.

-"register_title"
->The title of the registration page.

 "default_topic"
 >The shown topic when the room is created.